sneezeparty/soupy/README.md

 3. Bot's behaviour (attitude, preferences, etc)
 4. The number of messages to consider during the bot's response.

-Error handling is not currently working.
+Error handling *may be* working currently.
+It's hard to say.